evilmurries/CST438_order_service/README.md

 It communicates using RabbitMq with a backend service.

+Libera was developed by:

+Christopher Piwarski
+Mark Mariscal
+Wais Robleh

 ## Usage

 * The order microservice should be ran with both the restaurant and backend microservice.